culdo/web-mmd/README.md

   </h2>
 </div>

-For who wants to play MMD in the browser, now you can play it in **real-time** anywhere.
+For those who want to play MMD in the browser, now you can play it in **real-time** anywhere.

-This project is inspired by [the amazing three.js example](https://takahirox.github.io/three.js/examples/webgl_loader_mmd_audio.html) which by @takahirox.
+This project is inspired by [the amazing three.js example](https://takahirox.github.io/three.js/examples/webgl_loader_mmd_audio.html) by @takahirox.

 # Features
 * Run modes: